eProsima/Micro-XRCE-DDS-docs/docs/client.rst

   For that, a low history causes more messages to be discarded, increasing the data traffic because they need to be sent again.
   A long history will reduce the data traffic of confirmation messages in transports with a high loss rate.
-  This internal management of the communication implies that a reliable stream is more expensive than best-effort streams, in both, memory and bandwidth, but is possible to play with these values using the history size.
+  This internal management of the communication implies that a reliable stream is more expensive than best-effort streams, in both, memory and bandwidth, but it is possible to play with these values using the history size.

 The streams are maybe the highest memory load part of the application.
 For that, the choice of a right configuration for the application purpose is highly recommendable, especially when the target is a limited resource device.
-The :ref:`optimization_label` page explain more about how to archive this.
+The :ref:`optimization_label` page explains more about how to archive this.

 API
 ---
 As a nomenclature, *eProsima Micro XRCE-DDS Client* API uses a ``uxr_`` prefix in all of their public API functions and ``uxr`` prefix in the types.
-In constants values an ``UXR_`` prefix is used.
+In constants values, an ``UXR_`` prefix is used.
 The functions belonging to the public interface of the library are only those with the tag ``UXRDDLAPI`` in their declarations.

 Session